bdurand/super_settings/README.md

 SuperSettings.structured("enabled_users", {})["id"]
 ```

-The cache scales fine to handle hundreds of settings, but you avoid creating thousands of settings.
-Because all settings are read into memory, too many settings records could lead to performance or memory issues when loading the cache.
+The cache will scale without issue to handle hundreds of settings.
+You should avoid creating thousands of settings, though.
+Because all settings are read into memory, having too many settings records could lead to performance or memory issues.

 ### Data Model

 Each setting has a unique key, a value, a value type, and an optional description.
 The value type can be one of "string", "integer", "float", "boolean", "datetime", or "array".
 The array value type will always return an array of strings.

 You can request a setting using one of the accessor methods on `SuperSettings` regardless of its defined value type.
-For instance, you can call `SuperSettings.get("integer_key")` on an integer setting and it will return a string.
-The value type is used to validate the setting value on input so you can be sure that can cast to the specified type at runtime.
+For instance, you can call `SuperSettings.get("integer_key")` on an integer setting and it will return the value as a string.
+The value type is only used to validate the setting value on input so that you can be sure that the value can be cast to the specified type at runtime.

-It is not possible to store an empty string in a setting; empty strings will be always cast to `nil`.
+It is not possible to store an empty string in a setting; empty strings will be always be returned as `nil`.

 A history of all settings changes is updated every time the value is changed in the `histories` association.
-You can use this information to see what values were in effect at what time.
-You can optionally alse record who made the changes.
+You can also record who made the changes.

 #### Storage Engines